ritesh-developer/ritesh-developer/README.md

-- 👋 Hi, I’m @ritesh-developer
+- 👋 Hi, I’m @ritesh
 - 👀 I’m interested in computer
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me = riteshraj.developer@gmail.com